RafaelaVP/newsletter-api-java/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+Tests

  ```shell script tests
 ./mvnw test
 ```

+Clean dependencies
 ```shell script clean dependencies
 ./mvnw clean install
 ```

 Start the database and MailHog services with Docker Compose using the command `docker-compose up`

 ## Packaging and running the application